dysonprotocol/docs/docs/names.md

 Names are paid for using a form of [Harberger Tax](https://en.wikipedia.org/wiki/Harberger_Tax) which funds the [Community Pool](https://dys-api.dysonprotocol.com/cosmos/distribution/v1beta1/community_pool).
 Specifically Names are registered for 30 days and pay 1% of the asking price to the community pool.
 At any point within the 30 days the Name can be [Extended](https://dys.dysonprotocol.com/commands?command=names/sendMsgSetPriceAndExtend) with a new asking price and pay the fee of 1%.

-In the future it will be possible to set longer experations times and be prorated for any fees already paid.
+In the future it will be possible to set longer experation times and be prorated for any fees already paid.

 ### Example